-25.1 Eligibility
+25.1 Health and Welfare Eligibility

-Employees who regularly work eighteen (18) hours per week or more shall be eligible to participate in the Health and Welfare Program on the first day of the calendar month immediately following the completion of the employee's probationary period.
+Employees who regularly work twenty-four (24) hours per week or more shall be eligible to participate in the Health and Welfare program provided she completes four hundred and eighty-eight (488) hours worked.

+Upon qualifying the benefits will be made available on the first day of the calendar month immediately following eligibility.